HS13: Research and Narrative in Modern European History

 About

-The Modern European History Working Group promotes the development of new research that balances academic rigor and broadly accessible narratives.
+This group promotes the development of new research that balances academic rigor and broadly accessible narratives.
+Our events revolve around sharing work in progress and improving narrative skills as historians.

 Open to New People